 Further, there are transitional provisions for additional translations which may last for up to twelve years.
-Under the transitional provisions, if the application was prosecuted in English, a translation of the whole specification must be filed in an official language of one of the other participating EU member states (not including Spanish or Croatian).
+Under the transitional provisions, if the application was prosecuted in English, a translation of the whole specification must be filed in an official language of one of the other participating EU member states (not including Spanish, Polish or Croatian).
 Applicants may, however, choose one of the cheaper languages for the required translation to reduce costs.

 Once a ‘high-quality machine translation’ system has been implemented fully, the requirement to file full translations of Unitary Patents will cease.

 What will the costs of the Unitary Patent be?